 - A public adjuster does not work for your insurance company, so they might not have the best information about your policy’s coverage, requirements, and restrictions.
 The public adjuster might offer poor or incorrect advice and lead you down the wrong path, adding time and frustration.

-How Hiring a Claims Adjuster Can Go Wrong
+How Hiring a Public Claims Adjuster Can Go Wrong

-You have a homeowners insurance policy with limits of $300,000 for your dwelling and $125,000 for your personal property (contents).
-Your home is destroyed by a tornado.
+Let's say you have a homeowners insurance policy with limits of $300,000 for your dwelling and $125,000 for your personal property (contents), and your home is destroyed by a tornado.
 Your insurance company determines that the cost of the property damage exceeds $300,000.
 The value of your destroyed belongings exceeds $125,000.
 You are paid $425,000, the maximum coverage according to your policy.

 You are underinsured.
 You do not have enough to rebuild your home or replace your belongings to their full value.
 You hire a public insurance adjuster to help you with the claim before finding out that your claim payment will be less than what you really need to rebuild.
 The public adjuster does very little work, but you must pay 10% of your insurance payout, or $42,500, to the adjuster.
 Your ability to rebuild your home and replace your belongings is even further reduced.

-Don’t jump in to hiring a public insurance adjuster.
+Don’t jump in to hiring a public insurance adjuster for auto claims or homeowners claims.
 If you are happy with the services of your insurance agent and your insurance company adjuster, why give your money to someone else when you don’t have to?